What Is Dim Sum? The Story of a Chinese Cultural Tradition

 #1 Custard buns (Nai wong bao)

 These are white and soft buns filled with a delicious sweet custard mixture.
-This mixture is usually made using custard powder, condensed milk, eggs, butter, sugar, and corn-starch.
+This mixture is usually made using custard powder, condensed milk, eggs, butter, sugar, and cornstarch.

 Chinese custard buns - Nai wong bao